 Good resources for learning R as a Psychologist are hard to find.
-By that I mean that there are so many great sites and blogs around the internet to learn R. Thus, it may be hard to find learning resources that target Psychology researchers.
+By that, I mean that there are so many great sites and blogs to learn R. Thus, it may be hard to find learning resources that target Psychology researchers.

 Outline

 The structure of this post is as follows.
 First, we start by getting a quick answer to the question “what is R?”.
-After this, we will briefly discuss good books that you can use in your journey to learn R. In the next section, we will go into tow other types of R resources: namely, tutorials and how-tos.
-This section will start by giving you some general resources and then list som R tutorials (many from this blog), and then, finally, you will get some Psychology specific R resources to learn from.
+After this, we will briefly discuss good books you can use to learn R. In the next section, we will go into two other types of R resources: namely, tutorials and how-tos.
+This section will start by giving you some general resources and then list some R tutorials (many from this blog), and then, finally, you will get some Psychology specific R resources to learn from.

 What is R?